 How to Mix Lead Rap Vocals

-When you search online on how to mix lead rap vocal, it is certain that you will come upon pages and pages of data from different people telling you about different ways to do things.
+When you search online on how to mix lead rap vocals, it is certain that you will come upon pages and pages of data from different people telling you about different ways to do things.
 This is because almost everyone uses a different method when it comes to mixing vocals.
 Some can interest you and others won’t.
 So you have to be sure on which one is accurate and the ones that are not.
 As an audio engineer from Mr. Mix and Master, I specialize in mixing leading rap vocal.
 Here is how you can go about it to achieve better rap vocal for any track.

 How to start